Skip to main content

 Services Not Starting

-Problem: Resolved services fail to start
+Problem: Resolved applications fail to start

 Solutions:

-• Verify service configurations are valid
+• Verify application configurations are valid

-• Check port conflicts between services
+• Check port conflicts between applications

-• Review service logs for specific errors
+• Review application logs for specific errors

 Local Development Issues